-This document is a legal agreement and therefore creates binding obligations upon you.
+This page is a legal agreement and therefore creates binding obligations upon you.
 Please read it carefully.
 By using our application site you agree to abide by its terms.
-It.
-If you do not understand any of its terms please contact us at firstname.lastname@example.org or seek advice from your local citizens advice bureau or a lawyer.
+If you do not understand any of its terms please contact us at email@example.com or seek advice from your local citizens advice bureau or a lawyer.

 Short Circuit is funded by Screen Scotland and is delegated BFI NETWORK partner; therefore the initiative distributes National Lottery funding on behalf of these organisations via its development and production schemes designed for new and emerging filmmaking talent based in Scotland.